 Pukka's Social Responsibility Policy

 Pukka Herbs is a global herbal health and wellbeing company, established in 2001 by ethical entrepreneur Tim Westwell and practicing herbalist Sebastian Pole.
 We exist to nurture healthier, happier lives through powerful organic plants.
-Pukka’s organic teas and supplements are expertly formulated using the highest quality herbs , that are fairly and sustainably sourced from around the world.
+Pukka’s organic teas are expertly formulated using the highest quality herbs, that are fairly and sustainably sourced from around the world.
 Traditional wisdom is combined with scientific research to lovingly create each unique herbal blend, bringing you the very best of nature’s power.

 This Social Responsibility Policy is our commitment to benefitting people, plants and planet as part of doing business.
 We recognise that our business has a direct and powerful impact on the:

-Wellbeing of our employees and others who work for and with us from time to time
+wellbeing of our employees and others who work for and with use,

 This Policy, in association with our Wisdom Seeds and company purpose, is our guiding light for how we treat our employees and workers, support our planet and interact with any community we come into contact with